Surya missile: History

 According to a 1995 report published in The Nonproliferation Review, Surya (meaning the Sun in Sanskrit and many Indian languages) is the codename for one of the Intercontinental ballistic missiles that India is reported to be developing, for which there is no formal statement from India.
 The DRDO is believed to have begun the project in 1994.
 This report was not confirmed by any other sources until 2010.

 According to the report, the Surya is an intercontinental-range, surface-based, solid and liquid propellant ballistic missile.

 The report adds that Surya is the most ambitious project in India's Integrated Guided Missile Development Programme.
 The Surya missile is more strategic in nature due to its capabilities and thus gives enemy mutually assured destruction.
 The Surya is speculated to have a range of more than 12,000 kilometres, which brings almost all major nations of the world in its range.

-It is said to have a three-stage design, with the first two stages using solid propellants and the third-stage using liquid.
-The first stage is speculated to be borrowed from Polar Satellite Launch Vehicle (PSLV).
+It is said to have a three-stage design with the first two stages using solid propellants and the third-stage using liquid.
+The first stage is speculated to be borrowed from the first stage of ISRO's Polar Satellite Launch Vehicle (S139 booster).